DocSalvager/kit/README.md

         ln -s ../lib/kit-045 kit-045
         ln -s ../lib/kit-045.meta kit-045.meta
         ~~~
-    - Place kit-045.conf in a `/home/<user>/.config/kit` directory.
+    - Place `kit-045.conf` in a `/home/<user>/.config/kit` directory.
-      - Insure that HOMEDIR= setting is...
+      - Insure that `HOMEDIR=` setting is...
         ~~~
         HOMEDIR="/opt/DocSalvager"
         ~~~

   - **Setup user environment to access `kit` environment**
     - This can be done several ways and if you already have one that works for you, then use it.
 Here are two. _(And yes, it's too involved and too fragile.
-Will be improved in a future version... probably kit-047.)_
+Will be improved in a future version... probably `kit-047`.)_
     - Technique #1 - Add `/opt/DocSalvager/bin` to `$PATH`
       - Edit user's `.bashrc` file to append bin directory to `$PATH`.
         - For example, if current `$PATH` ends in a colon (:)...